WeblateOrg/weblate/docs/user/checks.rst

 ~~~~~~~~~~

 This usually means the resulting output will look different.
 In most cases this is
-not desired result from changing the translation, but occasionally it is.
+not a desired result from changing the translation, but occasionally it is.

 Checks that XML tags are replicated between both source and translation.